• Skip to primary navigation

 Chop the mint, scallions and grate the cheese.
 Crumble the feta.

-Add all the grated cheese, 4 eggs, one cup olive oil, one teaspoon baking powder, two cups of flour, and one teaspoon of baking powder to the zucchini bowl.
+Add all the grated cheese, 4 eggs, one cup olive oil, one teaspoon of baking powder, two cups of flour, and one teaspoon of baking powder to the zucchini bowl.

 Mix well and pour the thick mixture into a lightly oiled baking pan.